 “They're in these poses of just ecstasy like in the way I feel like right now cause it's just a beautiful, sunny breezy day,” he said.

 Blumberg has made public art sculptures and monuments in other Colorado cities, including the Aurora theater shooting memorial “Ascentiate.”

-Superior is in the midst of building its own downtown, and expects to break ground sometime next year.
-Arts and culture are a huge part of that, said Deana Miller, Superior’s cultural arts and events supervisor.
+Superior is in the midst of building its own downtown.
+Arts and culture will be a huge part of that, said Deana Miller, Superior’s cultural arts and events supervisor.